jerryji1993/DNABERT/README.md

 #### 3.1 Data processing

 Please see the template data at `/example/sample_data/ft/`.
 If you are trying to fine-tune DNABERT with your own data, please process you data into the same format as it.
+Note that the sequences are in kmer format, so you will need to convert your sequences into that.
+We also provide a custom function `seq2kmer`in `motif/motif_utils.py` for this conversion.